On the affine Springer fibers inside the invariant center of the small quantum group: Diagonal coinvariants

-For the Lie algebra $\fg$, fix a Cartan and Borel subalgebras $\ft \subset \fb \subset \fg$.
-Then $\ft$ carries an irreducible representation of the Weyl group $W$.
-Let $\DR_W$ denote Gordon's canonical quotient of the diagonal coinvariants for $W$.
-The latter is by definition the quotient ring of $\C[\ft \times \ft^*]$ over the natural doubly homogeneous ideal containing the invariants without the constant term with respect to the diagonal action of $W$, and in \cite{Gordon} the further quotient $\DR_W$ and its structure as a $W$-module is studied.
-In particular, the dimension of $\DR_W$ is $(h+1)^r$, where $r = {\rm rank}(\fg)$, and $h$ its Coxeter number \cite[Theorem 1.4.]{Gordon} and as a $W-$representation, $\DR_W\cong \sgn\otimes \C[Q/(h+1)Q]$, where $\sgn$ is the sign representation of $W.$
+Recall that the Cartan subalgebra $\ft \subset \fg$ carries an irreducible representation of the Weyl group $W$.
+Consider the ring of diagonal coinvariants Here, $\C[\ft\times \ft^*]$ is naturally bigraded by giving a basis of $\ft^*$ bidegree $(1,0)$ and the dual basis in $\ft$ bidegree $(0,1)$.
+By definition, $\C[\ft \times \ft^*]_+^W$ is the doubly homogeneous ideal of diagonally invariant polynomials without constant term for $W$.
+In \cite{Gordon} a further representation-theoretically significant quotient ${\rm DR}_W\twoheadrightarrow\DR_W$ is defined and its structure as a $W$-module is studied.